-RMS will provide instruction and tutoring in ratios that maximize student learning.
-Personalized learning at RMS is geared to provide the right student with the right lesson at the right time through the right instructional method.
-Because RMS utilizes a blended learning approach towards the goal of personalized learning, the configuration of a classroom is far different than that of a traditional elementary school.
+RSFM will provide instruction and tutoring in ratios that maximize student learning.
+Personalized learning at RSFM is geared to provide the right student with the right lesson at the right time through the right instructional method.
+Because RSFM utilizes a blended learning approach towards the goal of personalized learning, the configuration of a classroom is far different than that of a traditional elementary school.
+See Appendix A-14 for additional information regarding blended learning.
+See also Appendix A-15 for a case study written by the Dell Foundation in 2012 describing the then current use of blended learning at Rocketship.

 Our students are exchanged between a Humanities teacher (ELA and Social Studies and Science) and a Math teacher (Math and Science).
 Additionally, these students spend a portion of their day in the Learning Lab.
 The Learning Lab is a combination of a computer lab and tutoring center.
-There is a full-set of leveled books where students can read independently at their "just right" level (the top of their independent reading level) as well as at computers running adaptive online programs that allow students to access instruction at exactly their current level of understanding.
+There is a full-set of leveled books where students can read independently at their "just right"